Striped Uniforms Trade Cards Among Earliest Football Issues

 |Number in Set

-It is worth noting that at least one card with a similar design has players in a rugby-like pose.
-But that shouldn’t be surprising to collectors since American football was forged as a combination of soccer and rugby.
-The rules of the game were much different then and, in fact, what is considered as the first American football game, Rutgers and Princeton in 1969, featured a game with a round ball and players were not even allowed to pick it up and run with it.
+The rugby-like pose shouldn’t be surprising to collectors since American football had some of its early roots from rugby.
+The rules of the game were much different then and, in fact, what is considered as the first American football game, Rutgers and Princeton in 1869, featured a game with a round ball and players were not even allowed to pick it up and run with it.

 Dating these has been a bit difficult.
 As with other 19th Century trade cards, however, they are printed on thin paper stock.
 Each is approximately 3″ wide x 4″ tall with a thin red border around the image.
-These are almost certainly from the 1880s or 1890s.
-Backs of these Gately & Britton cards are entirely blank and the same printing appears on both at the bottoms:
+These are likely from the 1880s or 1890s.

 One card depicts a ball carrier matched up against a defender.
 Both appear to be wearing uniforms and not simply regular clothing.
-The other shows a kicker, perhaps, since he is watching a ball fly over the goal post with defenders running towards him.
+Another shows a kicker, perhaps, since he is watching a ball fly over the goal post with defenders running towards him.
 Defenders are all wearing the same clothing, again hinting that these appear to depict an actual (albeit, perhaps not professional or collegiate) team.
+A third shows the aforementioned scrum image.

-To date, I have found only the two examples shown here.
+To date, I have found only the three examples shown here.

 - Ball carrier against defender